MetaMask/metamask-docs/wallet/how-to/connect/set-up-sdk/mobile/android.md

 ## Prerequisites

-- MetaMask Mobile version 7.6.0 or above installed on your target device (that is, a physical device or emulator).
+- MetaMask Mobile version 7.6.0 or later installed on your target device (that is, a physical device or emulator).
   You can install MetaMask Mobile from [Google Play](https://play.google.com/store/apps/details?id=io.metamask), or clone and compile MetaMask Mobile from [source](https://github.com/MetaMask/metamask-mobile) and build to your target device.

-- Android SDK version 23 or above.
+- Android SDK version 23 or later.

 ## Steps